Best Jump Starter of 2021

 Durability & Craftsmanship

 To us, longevity is a necessary component of functional performance.
 We carefully examined each unit to determine how the various pieces would fare against long-term use and potential abuse.
-The NOCO Boost Plus GB40 was without-a-doubt the most well-built unit in the lineup.
+The NOCO Boost HD GB70 was without-a-doubt the most well-built unit in the lineup.
 With hard-wearing materials, heavy gauge cables, and extremely secure port covers, it is clear that every little detail was considered with durability in mind.
-The TackLife T8 was another high-quality power pack, using durable materials and a very secure carrying case that is also fire-resistant.
+The TackLife T8 Pro was another high-quality power pack, using durable materials and a very secure carrying case that is also fire and water resistant.

 Ease of Use